TsotsosLab/SMILER/README.md

 >> [model_name]_wrap(image, [parameters])
 ```

+## SMILER for Windows
+While SMILER is designed to be run on Linux, it is possible to run SMILER on a Windows machine.
+On Windows running MATLAB vs. Docker models must be approached separately.

+### Running Docker models on Windows

+In order to run the SMILER Docker models on Windows SMILER needs to be run through a WSL 2 (Windows subsystem for Linux 2) distribution.
+Here is a guide for installing WSL 2: https://docs.docker.com/desktop/windows/wsl/.
+Using the WSL 2 terminal for your chosen distro will allow you to follow the SMILER CLI running procedure.
+Note: this only works for the non-MATLAB models.

+### Running MATLAB models on Windows

+To run the SMILER MATLAB models, unfortunately, there is no CLI integration due to compatibility issues with MATLAB Engine API for Python and WSL.
+Thus, to run the SMILER MATLAB models it is necessary to use the MATLAB interface.

 ## Contributing New Models

 To add additional models to SMILER, the easiest thing to do is to head over to the [model skeletons in the examples directory](examples/model_skeletons), copy one of the templates available there and fill it out following the instructions.